HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/index.md

 Welcome to the heart of amateur radio - actually getting on the air and making contacts!
 In this chapter, we'll dive into the practical aspects of operating your station and communicating with other hams around the world.

-We'll start with the basics of how to make a contact, covering everything from calling CQ to exchanging signal reports.
-You'll learn about operating protocols and etiquette that help keep the airwaves friendly and organized.
+We'll start with the fundamentals of FM operation, the mode you'll likely use most as a new Technician.
+You'll learn everything from calling procedures to handling signal issues, and understanding the quirks that make FM unique.

-Next, we'll explore different types of operation.
-We'll cover voice modes like FM and SSB, showing you how to get the most out of each.
-For those interested in digital modes, we'll introduce popular options like FT8 and discuss how they're changing the face of amateur radio.
+Next, we'll explore HF operation, giving you a taste of what's possible with your Technician privileges on the 10-meter band.
+Although your HF access is limited for now, this knowledge will be valuable both for the exam and for future adventures if you upgrade.

-We'll also delve into the world of public service and emergency communications, a proud tradition in amateur radio.
-You'll learn how hams provide crucial communication support during disasters and how you can get involved.
+We'll also delve into public service and emergency communications - a proud tradition in amateur radio.
+You'll discover how organizations like ARES and RACES work, and how hams provide crucial communication support during disasters when other systems fail.

-Special event stations, contests, and awards programs add an extra layer of excitement to the hobby, and we'll show you how to participate in these activities.
+For those with an eye toward the sky, we'll introduce satellite operation - yes, as a Technician, you can communicate through satellites orbiting hundreds of miles above Earth!
+We'll cover the basics of tracking, operating modes, and making that first thrilling space contact.

-For those with a technical bent, we'll discuss station logging, both paper and electronic, and introduce you to the concept of QSL cards - the ham radio equivalent of collecting postcards from your on-air travels.
+Finally, we'll explore fun activities like radio direction finding (fox hunting), contesting, and using grid locators.
+These engaging pursuits combine technical skills with friendly competition and outdoor adventure.

-By the end of this chapter, you'll have a solid foundation in amateur radio operating practices.
-You'll be ready to key up your mic or tap out your first CQ with confidence, knowing you're part of a global community of communicators.
+By the end of this chapter, you'll have a solid foundation in amateur radio operating practices across a variety of modes and settings.
+You'll be ready to key up your mic with confidence, knowing you're part of a global community of communicators.

 So, let's tune up and get ready to join the conversation on the airwaves!